aiven/devportal/docs/platform/concepts/byoa.rst

 - Deploy and Configure the BYOA Environment

-  - Ensure that you have DevOps resources available to iterate and debug any networking issues
+  - Ensure that you have devops resources available to iterate and debug any networking issues
   - This can potentially be done in parallel with phase #1

-- On-boarding and Migrations
+- Onboarding and Migrations

   - Aiven will be available for support while teams migrate workloads onto the new platform

-.. _SalesEmail: mailto:sales@aiven.io